dpebert7/Rsentiment/README.md

-# Rsentiment
+## Rsentiment
-Sentiment analysis of Tweets
+Sentiment analysis of Tweets.